-But for the sake of simplicity, I’m going to assume that you, like the majority of email users, are either using Microsoft Outlook with Microsoft Exchange Server, or Gmail with its own desktop and mobile applications.
+But for the sake of simplicity, I’m going to assume that you, like the majority of email users, are either using Microsoft Outlook, Outlook with Microsoft Exchange Server (see our article comparing Microsoft Outlook vs Exchange), or Gmail with its own desktop and mobile applications.
 With that in mind, there are three main categories of differences we’ll need to consider:

 Gmail vs. Outlook: Personal Considerations

 We’ll start by looking at differences that matter to the average user.